knowit/snappysense/aws/SETUP.md

 #### Testing it all

 Go to AWS > Management console > IoT Core.
 Select "MQTT Test client".
 Subscribe to '#'.
-Go to the Publish pane and publish anything you like to `snappy/startup/1/1`.
-In the message log you should see two messages, the one you sent and the echoed message, with a three fields added (message_type, class, and device).
+Go to the Publish pane and publish any valid JSON you like to `snappy/startup/1/1`.
+In the message log you should see two messages, the one you sent and the echoed message.
+The latter has three fields added (message_type, class, and device).
 Repeat the experiment for `snappy/observation/1/1`.

 Once this test passes, you know that message routing works within AWS.

 ## Setting up the database tables